ovh/docs/pages/cloud/private-cloud/nsx-05-manage-distributed-firewall/guide.en-gb.md

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- Having **NSX-T** deployed with two segments configured in your NSX-T configuration, you can use this guide [Segment management in NSX-T](https://docs.ovh.com/gb/en/private-cloud/nsx-t-segment-management).
+- Having **NSX** deployed with two segments configured in your NSX configuration, you can use this guide [Segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management).

 ## Overview

-The distributed firewall feature in NSX-T allows filtering with all elements in your VMware cluster that are on Overlay or VLAN segments.
+The distributed firewall feature in NSX allows filtering with all elements in your VMware cluster that are on Overlay or VLAN segments.
 It should be used normally on east-west connections (ovh-T1-gw), but it also works with elements of the VMware cluster that are connected on the north-south gateway (ovh-T0-gw).
 Filtering applies from the source (vm, segment, network, etc.).

-To simplify the administration of NSX-T, it is possible to place tags on your elements (segments, virtual machines, roles, etc..) and create groups that contain the objects associated with the tags or IP address ranges (this solution should not be preferred).
+To simplify the administration of NSX, it is possible to place tags on your elements (segments, virtual machines, roles, etc..) and create groups that contain the objects associated with the tags or IP address ranges (this solution should not be preferred).

 ## Instructions

-Nous allons isoler les communication entre une machine virtuelle et l'ensemble des machines virtuelles d'un segment de manière bi-directionnelle en effectuant ces opérations :
+We will isolate communication between a virtual machine and all virtual machines in a segment bi-directionally by performing these operations :

 * Create two tags, one on a virtual machine and one on a segment.
 * Create two associated groups, one containing the first tag and the other the second.